dialohq/ocaml-grpc/README.md

 # Acknowledgments

 This MVP version of this library was built by @jeffa5.
-Andrew gratiously passed the baton to our team to develop it into a full fledged, production-ready implementation.
+Andrew gratiously passed the baton to our team to develop it into a full fledged production-ready implementation.